Hadryan/Chime/README.md

 a user clicks some songs on the songs frag and then clicks on an artist in the artists frag that includes the song which is already clicked.
-In this instance both can be clicked but a checker must run after the playlist is saved to make sure only one reference to the song(item) is included in the playlist and not two -
+In this instance both can be clicked but a checker must run after the playlist is saved to make sure only one reference to the song (item) is included in the playlist and not two

 credits:
 -http://code.tutsplus.com/tutorials/create-a-music-player-on-android-project-setup--mobile-22764